 - Slow Cooker Cranberry Chicken - A great option for busy nights; get everything together in the morning and when it comes time for dinner, just serve!

 - Chicken Pesto Pasta with Broccoli - All of the makings of a great meal in one recipe.

 Love this recipe?
 Awesome!
 Please give it a 5 star ⭐ rating below!
 And if you make this, snap a photo and tag me on Instagram.
 You can find me at DizzyBusyandHungry or #dizzybusyandhungry!

 Optional ingredients if you want to make the gravy:

 - 1/2 cup chicken broth

-- Heat the butter in a large skillet over medium-high heat, then add the chicken cutlets.
+- Heat the butter in a large skillet over medium-high heat, then add the chicken tenders.3 tablespoons butter

-- Once the mixture in the skillet has thickened, distribute the sauce over the chicken and serve.
-(If you prefer thicker sauce, dissolve some flour in water and then slowly add a little at a time to the liquid in the pan while cooking, until it reaches the desired thickness)
+- If you prefer a thicker sauce, dissolve some flour in water and then slowly add a little at a time to the liquid in the pan while cooking, until it reaches the desired thickness.

 Update Notes: This post was originally published in May 2013, but was republished with tips, step by step photos, and a recipe change in September 2021.

 Check out my Dizzy Busy and Hungry store on Amazon for a whole bunch of great kitchen products I love!